mallochine/jarvis2/README.md

 JARVIS 2.0
 ----------

+EDIT: I recently added a whole bunch of new functionality, but I realized that people really liked the original version of JARVIS 2, which kept things extremely simple -- just add a bookmark, and \<boom\>, you're done.
+So I reverted JARVIS 2 to its original version, and put all the new functionality in JARVIS 3.

 What's new in JARVIS 2.0 is filesystem navigation through _user-input_, instead of a machine trying to learn how the user behaves.
 As it turns out, it's a very natural habit for users to create bookmarks, while it is very _unnatural_ to wait